-Neil Gaiman is not only one of my favorite living authors, but of all authors I know of he is the best audiobook reader of his own work.
+Neil Gaiman is not only one of my favorite living authors, but of all authors I know of he is also the best audiobook reader of his own work.
 Upon moving to a new town and getting a card at the local library, I chose his reading of this book as my first borrowing.
-It lent a spine-tingling chill to my daily driving, and towards the end it made me have to wipe my cheeks and blow my nose before getting out of the car.
+It lent a spine-tingling chill to my daily driving, and toward the end it made me have to wipe my cheeks and blow my nose before getting out of the car.

 The narrator never tells us his name.
 He never says exactly whose funeral brings him back to the town where he grew up.
 Until he arrives at the shore of the pond beyond the farmhouse at the end of the lane he used to live on, he doesn’t even know what has brought him back here.
 And then he remembers it all.
 He remembers the opal miner who stole his father’s car and committed suicide in it.
 He remembers the eleven-year-old girl named Lettie Hemptstock who saved his life when he was seven.
 And he remembers the terrible, dangerous magic that almost tore the world apart before his boyish eyes.
 And then he forgets again.